hdShang/arxiv-daily/docs/cs-LG/2025-09-30/papers/251000078v1-adaptive-and-resource-efficient-agentic-ai-systems-for-mobile-and-em.md

 ---
 layout: default
-title: Adaptive and Resource-efficient Agentic AI Systems for Mobile and Embedded Devices: A Survey
+title: "Adaptive and Resource-efficient Agentic AI Systems for Mobile and Embedded Devices: A Survey"
 ---

 # Adaptive and Resource-efficient Agentic AI Systems for Mobile and Embedded Devices: A Survey